voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 # Transcripts

+Once processing is complete, transcripts can be retrieved in several formats.

 ## JSON Transcript

 Retrieve a JSON-formatted transcript with metadata using a `GET` against the `transcripts` collection under the `media` item.
 By convention, the transcript for most common scenarios is called `latest`.